 Summer is just around the corner and so is the HAPS Summer Lecture Series!
 Started in 2011, the HAPS Summer Lecture Series, held during the months of June, July and August, provides participants an opportunity to take a break from the heat and hear experts present on topics relevant to improving everyday life with Parkinson's disease.
-This year's sessions will be held the following Saturdays: June 2nd, July 14th and August 4th.
+This year's sessions will be held Saturday, June 2nd, July 14th, and August 4th.

 The 2018 HAPS Summer Lecture Series will be held at the United Way located at 50 Waugh Drive, Houston, TX 77007 from 9:30 am -12:00 pm.

 This year, each educational presentation will be immediately followed by a movement lab featuring a different discipline.
 No experience is required to participate and each modality can be modified to accommodate those who need to participate in a seated position.
 Registration is now open.
 Click the register now button below to sign up for these sessions or Text HAPSSLS to 51555 to receive the link to register on your mobile device.
-Please note that each person must register separately.
+Please note that each person must register separately so that we can plan accordingly for space and materials.

 PARKINSON'S MEDICATIONS: PROCESS AND PROGRESS